best-testing-monkey/cypress-geometry-snapshot/README.md

 Run Cypress with `--env updateSnapshots=true` in order to update the base image files for all of your tests.

+`TODO!!
+This feature is not implemented yet!`

 ### Preventing failures

 Run Cypress with `--env failOnSnapshotDiff=false` in order to prevent test failures when an image diff does not pass.

+`TODO!!
+This feature is not implemented yet!`

 ### Reporter